Xenotransplantation: Potential uses

 A worldwide shortage of organs for clinical implantation causes about 20–35% of patients who need replacement organs to die on the waiting list.
 Certain procedures, some of which are being investigated in early clinical trials, aim to use cells or tissues from other species to treat life-threatening and debilitating illnesses such as cancer, diabetes, liver failure and Parkinson's disease.
 If vitrification can be perfected, it could allow for long-term storage of xenogenic cells, tissues and organs so that they would be more readily available for transplant.

-Xenotransplants could save thousands of patients waiting for donated organs.
-The animal organ, probably from a pig or baboon could be genetically altered with human genes to trick a patient's immune system into accepting it as a part of its own body.
+Xenotransplants could save 100,000 patients waiting for donated organs.
+The animal organ, for example, from a pig could be (and has been) genetically altered with human genes to trick a patient's immune system into accepting it as a part of its own body.
 They have re-emerged because of the lack of organs available and the constant battle to keep immune systems from rejecting allotransplants.
 Xenotransplants are thus potentially a more effective alternative.

 Xenotransplantation of human tumor cells into immunocompromised mice is a research technique frequently used in oncology research.
 It is used to predict the sensitivity of the transplanted tumor to various cancer treatments; several companies offer this service, including the Jackson Laboratory.

 Human organs have been transplanted into animals as a powerful research technique for studying human biology without harming human patients.
 This technique has also been proposed as an alternative source of human organs for future transplantation into human patients.
 For example, researchers from the Ganogen Research Institute transplanted human fetal kidneys into rats which demonstrated life supporting function and growth.